clowdr-app/clowdr-app.github.io/content/resources/Organizer Guides/managing-the-content-in-your-program-with-clowdr.md

 * Adding Uploadable Content (elements that can be delegated externally to authors and other contributors), and
 * Managing and adding people

-From this sidebar menu, as you make edits you can also preview your content by clicking through View Item.
+As you make edits, you can also preview your content by clicking through View Item at the top of the sidebar menu.

 6\.
-In this example, we add a Link Button from the Add Content dropdown, and a Pre-Published Video to as Add Uploadable - meaning the organizer will be able to send a request to an author or other individual to contribute the video.
+For this exercise, we add a Link Button from the Add Content dropdown, and a Pre-Published Video to as Add Uploadable - meaning the organizer will be able to send a request to an author or other individual to contribute the video.

 ![](/images/content-8-add-content.jpg)